mayankvanjani/trump_or_troll/README.md

 # trump_or_troll
-Create a classification model to distinguish tweets published by Russian trolls vs. President Trump
+hiCreate a classification model to distinguish tweets published by Russian trolls vs. President Trump